 The Guardian correctly reported that GI no longer comes under “mental, behavioural and neurodevelopmental disorders”, and quoted Lale Say, co-ordinator of the WHO department of reproductive health and research, who said, “We think it will reduce stigma so it may help better social acceptance for these individuals”.
 I am glad not to be called mentally ill.
 That is a relief.
 I am concerned that there might be greater pressure to have surgery and hormones.
 I am not convinced they are necessary, or that they would improve our happiness if we were not told they were necessary.

 There should be two rigorously separated approaches to gender incongruence.
-One is the medical approach: really, those of us who want to present in the other sex without surgery or hormones should not need to see a doctor, so that reasonably concerns itself with medical treatment, but some might like reassurance from a psychiatrist without any assumption that they will have hormones.
+One is the medical approach: really, those of us who want to present in the other sex without surgery or hormones should not need to see a doctor, so that reasonably concerns itself with medical treatment, but some might need help with other mental conditions.
 The other is the legal/social approach: those of us who transition, intending to live life long in the acquired gender, should be treated like others of that gender.
 Those who intend to transition or manifest as non-binary should not suffer discrimination because of it.
 As long as the legal definition does not require medical diagnosis, people may not be pressured into unnecessary medical treatment.
 We might benefit from support, even though we are not ill: transition is difficult.
 Hair removal and voice training might be available.

 It is necessary to define a medical condition to say what a health service or health insurance should pay for, and what doctors should do.
 The desire to alter your body in this way is not a mental illness.
 The health problem, for those who desire the changes, is that the changes are necessary.

 The desire to transition may involve mental distress- can I manage it?
 How will work, family, community react?
 Am I deluded in wanting this?
 Psychotherapists could be part of helping a trans person resolve these issues.
-Gender dysphoria- that distress- exists and is mentally debilitating.
+Gender dysphoria- distress arising from others’ expectations of us based on sex- exists and is mentally debilitating.
 Mental health services have a role in helping with it.
 The mental illness is not a deluded belief that you are part of the true gender.
 The mental illness is the difficulty you feel realising that, given the social pressure you suffer to conform to the assigned gender.
 Gender dysphoria, discomfort with gender role, exists and is debilitating, and one cure is transition.
 Internalised transphobia could be a medical condition.

 The document will be sent to WHO member states, and will take effect from 1 January 2022 if adopted.